Salvador Fidalgo

 Salvador Fidalgo y Lopegarcía (6 August 1756 – 27 September 1803) was a Spanish explorer.
 He commanded an exploring expedition for Spain to Alaska and the Pacific Northwest during the late 18th century.

 Early career

-Fidalgo was born in La Seu d'Urgell in the province of Lérida, in the region of Catalonia, Spain, the heir of a noble Navarrese family.
+Fidalgo was born in La Seu d'Urgell in the province of Lleida, in the region of Catalonia, Spain, the heir of a noble Navarrese family.
 He joined the Spanish Navy as a guardiamarina (midshipman) at the Real Colegio de Guardiamarinas in Cádiz.
 He graduated in 1775 and was given the rank of Alférez de Fragata (Frigate Ensign).

 He was chosen to be a member of Vicente Tofiño's team of cartographers working during the 1780s on the first atlas of Spain's ports and coastal waters.
 He served on various assignments in the Mediterranean and saw action against the British and Portuguese.
 In 1778 he was promoted to Teniente de Navío (Lieutenant) and assigned to the Spanish naval station at San Blas, Mexico.